NicoleChant/BeeHive/README.md

 My name is Nicole.
 Some people also call me Channi.
 I am a computer scientist/mathematician.

-My main area of interest & research is in Artificial Intelligence algorithms including but not limited to path finding, classifiers, probabilistic MinMax algorithms, Bayesian Networks, Ant Colony Optimizations.
+My main area of study & research lies within the Artificial Intelligence.
+From path finding algorithms & classifiers to probabilistic MinMax algorithms, Bayesian Networks, and Ant Colony Optimizations and an active interest in low level details.

 <ul>
   <li> she/her 🏳️‍⚧️🏳️‍🌈 </li>